Monday, December 31, 2007

 I feel awful saying this.
 I still hope my old laptop can be fixed.

 Where does the XO come into picture, you ask?
-(No, you didn't, but I can fantasize, can't I?)
+(No, you didn't, but I can dream, can't I?)
 It's not really in the running.
-It's a boy-toy, a rebound relationship. :-) No, it's more complicated than that.
+It's a boy-toy, a rebound relationship.
+No, it's more complicated than that.
 If I was single, it would be a wingman / -woman.
 Or a wingpet, as it were.
 For all its inadequacies, it's really good at starting conversations.
 The last couple of days, being on vacation, I camped out with my XO at various WiFi-enabled coffeeshops and eateries, and half the time guys come up to me asking what it is.
 Hey single women!
 The Give 1, Get 1 program has been extended until December 31st!
-For just $400 you can buy yourself a perfect guy magnet! :-)
+For just $400 you can buy yourself a perfect guy magnet!

 Tuesday, December 25, 2007